Vegan and Weight Loss

 The insulin index of a food represents how much it elevates the concentration of insulin in the blood during the two hour period after it is ingested.

-Vegan foods that rank low on the Insulin Index include: Olives, avocados, pecans, mushrooms, sunflower and pumpkin seeds, sesame seed butter, chick peas, kidney beans, all vegetables except for corn, chia seeds, macadamia nuts, coconut and coconut oil.
+Vegan and weight loss foods that rank low on the Insulin Index include: Olives, avocados, pecans, mushrooms, sunflower and pumpkin seeds, sesame seed butter, chick peas, kidney beans, all vegetables except for corn, chia seeds, macadamia nuts, coconut and coconut oil.

 These foods also contain fiber as well as other nutrients that can make you feel full.
 Because these are whole foods, they also provide your cells with the required nutrition that once satiated, in turn signal the brain to stop eating.